Another Postcard from Canada

 Midday Sun

-Vancouver reveals itself to us ever so slowly, like the shy and seductive dance of the seven veils: snow, mist, rain, clouds, darkness, fog and more snow
+Vancouver reveals itself to us ever so slowly, like the shy and seductive dance of the seven veils: snow, mist, rain, clouds, darkness, fog and more snow It removes a veil of mist briefly to show us a glimpse of what lies beneath

 and then retreats back under it, or the snow clears increasing visibility only to start again, a bit of blue sky teases and then vanishes and